The Discrete Langevin Machine: Bridging the Gap Between Thermodynamic and Neuromorphic Systems: Introduction

-The present work concentrates on the potential of the novel process for a more accurate implementation of Boltzmann distributed systems on the neuromorphic hardware.
-This leads to a new architecture of neurons based on a self-interacting contribution.
+The present work concentrates on the potential of the process for a more accurate implementation of Boltzmann distributed systems on the neuromorphic hardware.
+This leads to an architecture of neurons based on a self-interacting contribution.
 The self-interacting term changes manifestly the dynamics of the neural network.
 This results in an activation function which is much closer to a logistic distribution, the activation function of a Boltzmann machine, than existing approaches.
-The new architecture can be applied to both, discrete two state systems and neuromorphic hardware systems with a continuous membrane potential and a spiking character.
+The architecture can be applied to both, discrete two-state systems and neuromorphic hardware systems with a continuous membrane potential and a spiking character.
+The dynamics differ in their kind of noise that is uncorrelated in the former case and autocorrelated in the latter case.
 In this work \textit{spiking character} refers to an effective mapping of a continuous potential to two discrete neuron states in an interacting system.
-The dynamics differ in their kind of noise that is uncorrelated in the former case and autocorrelated in the latter case.
-Figure~\ref{fig:systems} compares the different network structures and gives an overview over existing and contributed new dynamics of this work.
+Figure~\ref{fig:systems} compares the different network structures and gives an overview over existing and contributed dynamics of this work.

 An exact representation of the activation function of the Boltzmann machine is necessary to obtain correct statistics in coupled systems on neuromorphic hardware systems.
 In the present work we show in a detailed numerical analysis that small deviations in the activation function propagate if a rectangular refractory mechanism or interactions between neurons are taken into account.
 These small deviations have a large impact on the resulting correlation functions and observables.
-The numerical results demonstrate that a reliable estimation, understanding and control of different sources of errors are essential for a correct computation of Boltzmann distributed systems in the future.
+The numerical results demonstrate that a reliable estimation, an understanding and a control of different sources of errors are essential for a correct computation of Boltzmann distributed systems in the future.